Dulse – One of the red varieties, turns green when cooked as do many seaweeds. Great all round seaweed – popular choice to cook with.

 Sugar Wrack – Excellent texture and form, that is tender when young, and desiccates well when toasted.

-Larva – Boiled and purred to make larva bread, fresh it can be rapped around shellfish etc. or layered and toasted.
+Larva – Boiled and pureed to make larva bread, fresh it can be wrapped around shellfish etc or layered and toasted.

-Gut weed – A very fine long green seaweed, again needing no cooking.
+Gut weed – A very fine long green seaweed, again needs no cooking.

 Carrageen Irish/Moss – Branch-like in shape, great for a setting agent (Agar) ideal as garnish.